Augustus7734/astrozane-hugo/content/astronomy/Vespera/index.md

 draft: false
 ---

 I was sent a Vaonis Vespera II smart telescope in July 2025.
 Here are some images I've taken with it.
-My review will be up shortly on TelescopicWatch.com.
+[I have a review of it on TelescopicWatch.com](https://telescopicwatch.com/vaonis-vespera-ii-review/)

 These images were taken using the stock Vespera II with the included dual band/broadband filters, or unfiltered from a dark sky.
 Unless otherwise noted, I used 10s subs and did processing in the free Siril astroimage processing app.